• Skip to primary navigation

 And can we talk about the toasted coconut already?!
 I love any and all coconut, but toast it and I’m utterly smitten.
 Coconut is my weakness.
 I still don’t understand how so many people don’t like it.

 And there’s a hack to this whole toasted coconut thing… you can totally do it in the microwave.
-Just watch it very closely however you cook it because once it starts, it’ll brown really quickly and is super easy to burn.
+Just watch it very closely however you cook it because once it starts, it burns easily.

 Here is your standard play by play showing you just how easy this steel cut oat bake is to make.
-Like the cherry almond breakfast bake I mentioned earlier, I got the inspiration and technique for this from Olena at iFOODreal.
-She has a breakfast bake recipe that I love and have been making variations of ever since finding it.
 Its all about the layering baby!

 In just a few simple layers, the base of the recipe is made, and then you pour the liquid over it and pop it in the oven.
 Easy peasy.

-This steel cut oat breakfast bake is a great recipe to make on the weekend and reheat for quick weekday breakfasts too.
+This breakfast casserole recipe is perfect to make on a weekend, then reheat for weekday breakfasts.
 That’s our normal go-to for getting out the door quickly in the morning.
 If you’re more of a savory fan, these egg muffins reheat well and are pretty delightful too.

-For me, eating healthy comes down to having stuff like this prepped so when I’m ravenous, its easier to eat healthy and scarf a serving of this than it is to hit up a Starbucks drive through or dive into those office donuts that seem to manifest all to often.
-Set yourself up for success and you’ll amaze yourself at what you’re able to accomplish in changing your diet.
+For me, eating well comes down to having stuff like this prepped so when I’m ravenous, its easier to eat that instead of junk food.
+Set yourself up for success and you’ll amaze yourself at what you’re able to accomplish in changing the way you eat.

 Here’s a peak at what all those layers come together and do in the end.
 Its basically like baked oatmeal but so much better than lots of other baked oatmeal recipes I’ve tried.
-I used cardamom to give it a bit of a unique flavor but if you don’t have that spice, using a touch of extra cinnamon will be just fine.
+I use cardamom to give it a bit of a unique flavor, but if you don’t have that spice, using a touch of extra cinnamon will be just fine.

 Recipe